Nibbles Credit Card Review by CardRatings

 Rewards can be redeemed for statement credits currently, but Nibbles’ website says more redemption options are coming.

 There are no sign-up bonuses offered with the Nibbles Credit Card.
-That said, you could argue that the free pet insurance that comes with the card is sort of like a sign-up bonus, or more of an ongoing bonus.
+That said, you could argue that the complimentary pet insurance that comes with the card is sort of like a sign-up bonus, or more of an ongoing bonus.

-How do I apply for the card_name?
+How do I apply for the Nibbles Pet Rewards Credit Card?

 For instance, if your pet already has a lot of health conditions, you probably won’t be able to get the insurance, which is typical with pet insurance policies, unfortunately.

 No, there is no annual fee for the Nibbles Rewards Credit Card.
 There used to be, so if you see a reference to an annual fee on the internet, that’s old information.
-There was a rather robust $249 fee, which likely paid for the pet insurance, which is now built into the credit card and is a free perk for its cardholders.
+There was a rather robust $249 fee, which likely paid for the pet insurance, which is now built into the credit card and is a complimentary perk for its cardholders.

 card_name